dalealleshouse/algorithms/sorting/README.md

 The actual run times for sorting various size integer arrays using the C implementation of the algorithms is shown below.
 All data was collected using a docker container running on a Surface Book 2 Laptop (Intel Core i7, 16GB RAM).
 Each time value represents the median of 3 separate executions.
+For details about how the calculations were run, see [compare_times.py](c/compare_times.py) and [algo_timer.c](c/algo_timer.c).
+To recreate the data on your machine, navigate to the c directory and execute the [time_charts.sh](c/time_charts.sh) bash file.

 ### Arrays w/ Random Integer Values